kasperg3/kasperg3.github.io/_pages/home.md

     overlay_color: "#000"
     overlay_filter: "0.5"
     overlay_image: /assets/home/DSC02074.JPG
-excerpt: "Phd-Fellow @ SDU Biorobotics, MMMI, University of Southern Denmark"
+excerpt: "Phd-Candidate @ SDU Biorobotics, MMMI, University of Southern Denmark"
 intro:
   - excerpt: 'This page is meant as a Blog for my current projects, both personal and ongoing academic projects.
 I will mainly focus on topics related to my work as a Ph.D. student in multi robot systems.
 Especially coverage planning and multi robot control in search and rescue (SAR) operations.'